KaitoSugimura/fruit-app/README.md

 ## Cors error

-To combat the CORS error, I first tried by creating a proxy server to fetch the API that way.
-But since I realized the server to server was not working either.
-I default back to fallback data.
+To combat the CORS error, I set up a proxy server that calls the API from the proxy server instead.

-Upon errors, the website will show an error message with stub data.

 ## Website functionality